 How many cases?

-It is really important for all GPs to be aware that a few patients can react immediately after taking just one tablet, whilst many others can successfully take one or more courses of an FQ before they reach their tolerance threshold.
-Please do not assume a patient will not react to an FQ because they did not react to a previous course and please be aware that someone who has shown only a mild reaction in the past will most likely have very severe reactions next time.
+It is really important for all HCPs to be aware that a few patients might react immediately after just one tablet, whilst many others can successfully take one or more courses before they reach their tolerance threshold.
+Please don't assume a patient will not react to an FQ because they did not react to a previous course.
+Also, please be aware that someone who has shown only a mild reaction in the past will most likely have very severe reactions if there is a next time.
 Studies show that the effects are cumulative over one or more courses and that reactions rarely present as a single symptom.
-They can appear in any combination, or as a cluster of seemingly random and unconnected symptoms, up to perhaps 12 months after cessation of the drug .
+They can appear in any combination, or as a cluster of seemingly random and unconnected symptoms, up to perhaps 12 months, possibly more, after cessation of the drug .

 There are many academic papers regarding both the short-term and long-term dangers of FQs and we have given the URLs of some examples below.
-The latest published in 2018 discusses how FQs damage mitochondrial DNA (although this was known in 1996) and one from 2017 describes the biochemical disruptions to every cell process.
+One published in 2018 discusses how FQs damage mitochondrial DNA (although this was known in 1996) while one from 2017 describes the biochemical disruptions to every cell process.
 We hope you find these useful.